The open scene round

 For example. if a team is given the offer of 'Cows’ they might choose to do a scene set at a cattle farm in which two farmers are looking for their missing cows.
 Or they might do a scene as cows discussing trying to figure out a way to avoid being taken to the slaughterhouse, etc.

 Open scenes allow teams to focus on storytelling without having to jump through the hoops of game rules.
-Teams should focus on:
+There is no trick to performing open scenes.

-• establishing a clear start to the scene (give us a clear sense of the scenes setting)
+• Establishing a clear start to the scene (give us a clear sense of the scenes setting)

 • Have the characters react to offers or events in the scene and be changed